Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \subsection{Implementation Details}

 For a fair comparison, all methods use the same model and the same optimizer.
-Following ~\cite{nguyen2023tipi}, for CIFAR-10-C and CIFAR-100-C, we use model WideResnet28-10~\cite{zagoruyko2016wide} and optimizer Adam~\cite{kingma2014adam} as a default setting; for ImageNet-C, we use model Resnet50~\cite{he2016deep} and optimizer SGD as default.
-All methods share the same learning rate 0.001 for CIFAR-10/100-C and 0.002 for ImageNet-C. The batch size $N$ is 100 for all methods.
-For TTC, we set $\tau = 0.5$ and $Q = \frac{200}{N}$ and only update BN layers as TENT does.
-Other details of our method can be found in the code provided.
+Following TIPI~\cite{nguyen2023tipi}, for CIFAR-10-C and CIFAR-100-C, we use model WideResnet28-10~\cite{zagoruyko2016wide} and optimizer Adam~\cite{kingma2014adam} with learning rate 0.001 as a default setting; for ImageNet-C, we use model Resnet50~\cite{he2016deep} and optimizer SGD with learning rate 0.00025 as default.
+We set the batch size $N = 100$ as default.
+For TTC, we set $Q = \frac{200}{N}$ and only update BN layers as TENT does.
+Other details of our method can be found in the provided code.